-A personal account of VacStuds by its founder and director
+A personal account of VacStuds and its values by its founder and director

 How UK English sounds: Our students are surrounded by British English.
 We teach the use of UK English word groups and speech patterns.
 How our students sound will complement their structural accuracy.

-This was a new concept for 2016 described here which has been continued to 2018,
+This was a new concept for 2016 described here which may continue into 2020.

 A huge addition to our social programme in 2015 were our 'MAD afternoons' – a dance and fitness programme developed by a Stephane Lobono's (VacStuds 1983-6) 'Monaco Arts et Danses' studio.
 Two of the instructors there (Magali Fiori and Fabris Kinsch) came for a week each and both loved the experience.
 'Magic' Magali wrote to me afterwards: 'Everything was perfect.'
 As Fabris left MAD in 2017, our own dance teacher, Marcus Bell, took over and did a super job in 2017.
-He is unavailable in 2018.
-I shall ask Stephane to send over one of his staff in 2018.
+In 2018 we had the superb Sarah Clark.
+In 2019 Benedetta Magni led the troops.

 The 'Task-Based' video-creation that has proved so successful will continue.
 There will be other lessons, too.
-More than half our 2015 students, for example, took the Trinity Graded English Speaking Examination and were given preparation for the conversations they would have with the examiner.
+All our 2019 entrants were successful.
+Candidates are prepared for their conversation with the examiner.
 This valuable preparation will be included in the regular teaching programme for everyone whether or not they are taking the Trinity Examination.

-Apprenticeships in 2018 will be for two weeks with double the number of Apprenticeships available.
+Apprenticeships in 2020 will again be for two weeks with double the number of Apprenticeships available.
 Apprentices may or may not graduate to staff the following year.

 This is such a popular option that all the positions are taken during the two weeks after the end of the previous Course.
 Those who apply too late are 'Prefects in Waiting'.
 They will be introduced to the concept and may get the chance to become a Prefect if any Prefect already appointed decides to drop out or if we make that decision.

-The position of responsibility was introduced in 2015, worked well and will continue in 2018.
+The position of responsibility was introduced in 2015, worked well and will continue with huge changes in 2020.
 This offers responsibility for other people to those under 16.